-A long put is simply the purchase of one put option.
+A long put is the purchase of a put option.

 When to use: When you are bearish on market direction and bullish on market volatility.